 The library supports two types of partitions, storage partitions and cleaning partitions.
-You can configure a maximum of 16 partitions using a maximum of six physical controllers.
+If any storage partitions use a Fibre Channel drive to provide the robotic control path, you can configure a maximum of six drive exporters in up to six storage partitions.
+If all storage partitions use either a RIM, or QIP for the robotic control path, you can configure a maximum of 8 partitions for a T200 or 12 partitions for a T380 or T680.
 One or more cleaning partitions can be configured in a single library.
 A single cleaning partition can be associated with multiple storage partitions.
 Cleaning partitions do not count against the partition maximum.

-- Notes: • - Libraries running BlueScale software versions earlier than BlueScale12.6.3 and using RIMs or QIPs to export the partition, are limited to eight storage partitions. - A single RIM or QIP can export up to eight storage partitions.
-A RIM2 can export up to 16 partitions. - The more partitions in a library, the longer each move can take.
+- Notes: Libraries running BlueScale software versions earlier than BlueScale12.6.3 and using RIMs or QIPs to export the partition, are limited to eight storage partitions. - A single RIM or QIP can export up to eight storage partitions.
+A RIM2 can export up to 12 partitions. - The more partitions in a library, the longer each move can take.
 If move requests can be sent to several partitions at once, you may need to increase the timeout setting in your storage management software.

-Figure 28 shows a conceptual illustration of a library configured with two storage partitions and a shared cleaning partition.
-Each storage partition has an entry/exit pool and a storage pool.
+Figure 19 shows a conceptual illustration of a library configured with two storage partitions and a shared cleaning partition.
+Each storage partition has a an entry/exit pool and a storage pool.

-Figure 28 A library with two storage partitions and one shared cleaning partition.
+Figure 19 A library with two storage partitions and one shared cleaning partition.